Top Things to do in Barcelona

 Get lost in the Gothic Quarter

 If you are walking down La Rambla from Plaza Catalunya, you can either go right (El Raval neighbourhood) or left (Ciutat Bella neighbourhood).
 No matter what your choice is, you have to take a tour around the charming small streets of the Gothic Quarter.
-In this area, you will find all types of activities.
-From cultural, historical, artistic, or leisure purposes, this great area of the city of Barcelona can charm anyone.
-We strongly advise you to visit the Barcelona Cathedral, The Colon Statue, The Wax Museum, or the Palau Guell for cultural purposes.
+This neighbourhood dates back to the Roman times and that is why you can find many buildings and streets featuring Roman remains.
+Furthermore, you can find many constructions from the medieval times.

 Take a plunge on the Barcelona beach